aphyr/aesahaettr/README.md

 (consistent 1024 (hash-string (murmur3-32) "foo"))
 574

+; Æsahættr knows how to hash the common Clojure datatypes, including lists, ; vectors, sets, maps, and lazy seqs.
+(hash-object (murmur3-128) #{[1 2 {:foo 3}]})
+#<BytesHashCode f1bb5c87662227499cb925317908db15>

+; This is reasonably fast, but can cause collisions when collections contain ; elements whose sequential byte representation is identical. user=> (hash-object (murmur3-128) ["a" "bcd"])
+#<BytesHashCode 4fcd5646d6b77bb875e87360883e00f2>
+user=> (hash-object (murmur3-128) ["ab" "cd"])
+#<BytesHashCode 4fcd5646d6b77bb875e87360883e00f2>

-; To hash compound datatypes, Æsahættr will serialize the object to bytes using ; Nippy, and hash those bytes.
-This is pretty slow, but minimizes the chance of ; collisions for variable-width structures with low entropy.
+; To hash compound datatypes, Æsahættr can serialize the object to bytes ; Nippy, and hash those bytes.
+This is an order of magnitude faster than the default fast-funnel, but minimizes the chance of collisions for variable-width structures with low entropy.
-(hash-object (murmur3-32) {:weight 12 :color "blue"})
+(hash-object (murmur3-32) nippy-funnel {:weight 12 :color "blue"})
 #<IntHashCode ea82010b>

 ; It's much faster to define a custom *funnel*, which writes primitive values